PEM--/devops-tuts/README.md

 deploy it, secure it and scale it on your cloud.
 Especially if your customer imposes you a specific constraint on cloud sovereignty.
-The best way to achieve easy deployment is using the excellent [Meteeor Up](https://github.com/arunoda/meteor-up) tool.
+The best way to achieve easy deployment is using the excellent
+[Meteor Up](https://github.com/arunoda/meteor-up) tool.
 But if it fails or if you need to go a bit further in your infrastructure deployment, I recommend that you start using [Docker](https://www.docker.com/) to get familiar with this handy DevOps tool.